mmheinig/Insight/README.md

         eigenvector_centrality: measures the influence of that node in the network
         neighbors: list of the other nodes that node connected to

+travel_category.csv: list of mcc codes & descriptions for which a travel_category was manually added based on description

 The first step was data prep, which included restricting the transactions to "transaction_code == 1", as the focus was on authorized transactions.
 Next was some data clean up, which produced "df_all.csv".
 From this file, the remainder of the work completed, such as removing non-ASCII characters, the addition of some fields, etc. (Although it was not utilized in the analysis, df_all could be split up into weekday data (for transactions that occurred Monday - Friday) and weekend data (transactions occuring on Saturday and Sunday); see "df_weekday" and "df_weekend".
 And finally, from df_all, the data was restricted to travel transactions.